MaBre01/disease-dashboard/README.md

 This app is connected to this api : https://api-disease.mickael-danjoux.com/api/ .

-We can ask it to get people, cities, diseases and the contracted diseases.
+We can ask it to get people, cities, diseases the contracted diseases.